Urdu in Aurangabad: Eighteenth century

-Zaka, son of Azad Bilgrami, a well-known learned man was also a top ranking poet of Aurangabad.
+Zaka, son of Azad Bilgrami, a well-known learned man, was also a top-ranking poet of Aurangabad.
 He was also a mansabdar.
 He composed poetry in Urdu and Persian as well.

 Tamanna was a court poet in the time of Samsamul Mulk and Arastujah.
-Tamanna has compiled one Tazkira, Gul-i-Ajaib in 1194 A. H. The poet Qazi Muhammed Karan Bakhsh of Parbhani district was trained by Zaka.
-Arman, Sharar, Ashufta and Shauq among others were the students of Tamanna.
+Tamanna compiled one Tazkira, Gul-i-Ajaib in 1194 A. H. The poet Qazi Muhammed Karan Bakhsh of Parbhani district was trained by Zaka.
+Arman, Sharar, Ashufta and Shauq, among others, were the students of Tamanna.
 Tamanna died in 1204 AH.

-Mir Mhd.
-Sharif Maftun was also one of the Ustad poets of this period.
+Mir Muhammad Sharif Maftun was also one of the Ustad poets of this period.
 Besides the poets mentioned above, Uruj, Anwar and Meherban also belonged to Aurangabad.

 So far as Urdu prose is concerned, after 1150 A. H. several books on history, and of Tazkiras could be traced which have been written by the writers of Aurangabad.
 Tazkira Gulshan-i-Guftar tops the list.
-The author of this Tazkira is Khwaja Khan Hamid and the date of its compilation is 1165 A. H. In the same year a Tazkira Nikat-ush-Shaura was compiled by Mir Taqi Mir in which he mentioned Wali as Aurangabadi while Khwaja Khan who belonged to Aurangabad had mentioned Wali as Gujarati.
-Shams Waliulla who hailed from Aurangabad and his works are preserved in India Library.
+The author of this Tazkira is Khwaja Khan Hamid, and the date of its compilation is 1165 A. H. In the same year, a Tazkira Nikat-ush-Shaura was compiled by Mir Taqi Mir, in which he mentioned Wali as Aurangabadi, while Khwaja Khan, who belonged to Aurangabad, had mentioned Wali as Gujarati.
+Shams Waliulla, who hailed from Aurangabad and whose works are preserved in the India Library.
 The second Tazkira of Aurangabad has been compiled by Khwaja Inayatulla.
-The name of the Tazkira is Riyaz-i-Hasni and the date of compilation is 1168 A. H.
+The name of the Tazkira is Riyaz-i-Hasni, and the date of compilation is 1168 A. H.

 After 1184 A. H. there appeared slackness in the literary activities of Aurangabad.
 The Nawabs, Mansabdars and the other high-ranking officers who were men of letters themselves and great patrons and lovers of art and literature, gradually left for Hyderabad as it was given the status of the capital of the Nizam's State.
 The poets and other literary personalities also left Aurangabad because of want of patronage.